bahadirdonmez/arch-linux/PREPERATION.md

     └─nvme0n1p3 259:3    0 920.9G  0 part /
     ```

-    In my case, the USB drive name is `/dev/sdb`.
+    For me, the USB drive name is `/dev/sdb`.

-2. Execute the following command to write the installation image to the USB
+2. Use the following command to write the installation image to the USB drive:
-drive:

     ```bash
     $ sudo dd bs=4M if=archlinux-2023.04.01-x86_64.iso of=/dev/sdb conv=fsync oflag=direct status=progress
     ```

     > **Note**\
-    > This command will permanently erase all data on `/dev/sdb` and write the
+    > This command will irrevocably destroy all data on `/dev/sdb` and write
-    installation image onto it.
-Ensure you have entered the correct drive name.
+    the installation image into it.
+Make sure you have entered the correct

-## Next Steps

-Proceed with the subsequent steps in this guide to install Arch Linux on your
-computer and tailor it to your preferences.
+    drive name.

+## Table of Contents

 ### [1.
 Home](./README.md)